SonnetSaif/object-detection_YOLOv8/README.md

 # YOLOv8 Custom Object Detection

 This repository contains an implementation of [YOLOv8 from Ultralytics](https://github.com/ultralytics/ultralytics) for custom object detection.
-The model is pre-trained on COCO dataset and fine-tuned on custom data sourced from the Hugging Face library.
+The model is pre-trained on COCO dataset and fine-tuned on custom data sourced from the Hugging Face Dataset library.

 ## Table of Contents